 If your goal is to make a living online, there are ways to make a full-time income online, but surveys are not the way.
 I myself really like doing surveys, to earn a bit extra, but I know that I will not be able to make a living from it, and I am satisfied with that.

-Can survey companies detect, if I am not honest?
+Can survey companies detect, if you are not honest?

 Some survey sites actually do have ways to find out if you are honest or not, and will then ban you if there are indications that you are not honest enough.